 On its most basic level, however, the differences are quite simple.
 The differences between the two are the quality of materials, design, and engineering.

-Further to this, reels across the price spectrum will have lists of features.
+Further to this, reels across the price spectrum will have different features.

-Features lists go from very basic bare-bones componentry to reels loaded with highly advanced proprietary technologies.
+Features lists go from very basic componentry to reels loaded with highly advanced proprietary technologies.

 It lists the Quick Fire II casting system as its only significant feature.

-Both reels are 4000 size.
+Both reels are 4000 sizes.
 However, the results against a battle with a 25-pound GT would be vastly different.